 The SSC accepted a size-structured assessment model for use in harvest specifications in 2012 and classified the EBS Tanner stock as a Tier 3 stock.
 This year's assessment used the modeling framework, TCSAM02, which was endorsed by the SSC in June 2017.
 The model is structured by crab size, sex, shell condition, and maturity.
-The model uses available data on quantity and size-composition from: the NMFS trawl survey; landings and discards by the directed fishery; bycatch in the Bristol Bay red king crab, EBS snow crab, and groundfish fisheries.
+The model uses available data on quantity and size-composition from: the NMFS trawl survey; landings and discards by the directed fishery; and bycatch in the Bristol Bay red king crab, EBS snow crab, and groundfish fisheries.
 The model includes prior distributions on parameters related to natural mortality and catchability, and penalties on changes in recruitment and in the proportion maturing.
-Input data sets were updated with the most recent information, including the NMFS EBS trawl survey in 2019; bycatch, and size composition data from the 2018/19 crab fisheries; and data on Tanner crab bycatch in the groundfish fisheries in 2018/19.
+There was limited new information for Tanner crab this year due to a closed directed fishery and a cancelation of 2020 NMFS EBS trawl survey.
+Input data sets were updated with the most recent information on bycatch and size composition data from other 2019/20 crab fisheries, as well as data on Tanner crab bycatch in the groundfish fisheries in 2019/20.